 UVAs will not cause sunburn, and that is why you might not be aware of the damage.
-They do, however, contribute significantly to both skin aging (including wrinkles and brown spots) and in the worst case scenari, skin cancer.
-Sun protection is not a matter that should be taken lightly, and it has never been easier to protect your skin, as there are numerous two-in-one moisturizers that contain a high level of SPF, so check out Allure’s selection, and start slathering your skin every day of the year.
+They do, however, contribute significantly to both skin aging (including wrinkles and brown spots) and in the worst-case scenario, skin cancer.
+Sun protection is not a matter that should be taken lightly, and it has never been easier to protect your skin, as there are numerous two-in-one moisturizers that contain a high level of SPF, so check out Honey’s sunscreen selections, and start slathering your skin every day of the year.

 If you are fighting acne, you probably often make the mistake of using every tool in your skincare arsenal, often resorting to very aggressive cleansers and scrubbing your skin vigorously.
 What you have to realize first is that acne is a hormonal problem and most often has nothing to do with hygiene.

 Excessively cleaning your skin with harsh soaps or exfoliating beads will not banish blemishes but it will make matters worse.
 It will just make your acne flare and cause so much irritation that you will be unable to use products or medications that might help soothe the irritation.
-Instead of being aggressive, you need to use gentle products such as the Ultraceuticals cleanser that contain salicylic acid, which unclogs pores and smoothens the skin by sloughing off dead cells.
-Proper diet can also be a great tool in fighting adult acne, so make sure you check the list – perhaps you will find foods that you take on a regular basis but that are actually harmful for your skin condition.
+Instead of being aggressive, you need to use gentle products such as a cleanser that contains salicylic acid, which unclogs pores and smoothens the skin by sloughing off dead cells.
+A proper diet can also be a great tool in fighting adult acne, so make sure you check the list – perhaps you will find foods that you take on a regular basis but that are actually harmful for your skin condition.